-Using a 14 inch (36 cm) flat-bottomed carbon-steel wok or Big Green Egg Stir-Fry and Paella Pan, heat the pan until a bead of water vaporizes within 1 to 2 seconds of contact.
+Big Green Egg Carbon Steel Wok, heat the pan until a bead of water vaporizes within 1 to 2 seconds of contact.
 Carefully add the oil and garlic and cook, stirring 30 seconds to 1 minute or until the garlic is light golden.

 Remove the pan from the heat.
 Remove the garlic with a metal skimmer and put on a plate lined with paper towels.
 Carefully remove the oil from the woke and reserve.
 Wash the pan and dry it thoroughly.

 In a shallow bowl combine the pork, cornstarch, 11⁄2 teaspoon (8 ml) of the soy sauce, sugar and 1⁄4 teaspoon (1.5 ml) of the salt.
 Ina small bowl combine the remaining 11⁄2 teaspoon (8 ml) soy sauce and 1 tablespoon (15 ml) cold water.